Red Nichols: Film shorts

+In 1935, the film short Million Dollar Notes was released by Paramount Pictures, directed by Fred Waller and produced by Adolph Zukor.
+The songs performed were "St. Louis Blues", "Rhythm of the Dixieland Band", and "Everybody Loves My Baby".

+In 1936, he and his band appeared in a ten minute film short entitled Red Nichols and His World Famous Five Pennies directed by Joseph Henabery which featured his theme song "Wail of the Winds" written by Harry Warren, "Get Happy", "When It's Sleepy Time Down South", "Troublesome Trumpet", "Cryin' for the Carolines", "Carolina in the Morning" written by Walter Donalson, and "Can't Yo' Heah Me Callin' Caroline".

+In the 1950s, Snader Telescriptions were recorded for Entrance of the Gladiators (1952), Three Blind Mice (1952), American Patrol (1951), Battle Hymn of the Republic (1950) and Back Room Entrance.
+These were live performances produced by Louis D. Snader in Hollywood.
+Back Room Blues (1950) was directed by Louis "Duke" Goldstone.

 Awards and honors

 In 1986, Red Nichols was inducted into the Big Band and Jazz Hall of Fame.

 Compositions

-He wrote or co-wrote the following songs: "Hurricane" with Paul Mertz, "You're Breakin' Me Down" with Glenn Miller, "Five Pennies", "Sugar" with Jack Yellen, Milton Ager, and Frank Crum, "Bug-A-Boo", "The Parade of the 'Pennies'", "The King Kong", "Trumpet Sobs", "Get Cannibal", "Junk Man's Blues", "Delta Roll", "Corky", "Bugler's Lament", "Nervous Charlie Stomp" (recorded by Fletcher Henderson), "Last Dollar", "That's No Bargain", and "Blues at Midnight".
+He wrote or co-wrote the following songs: "Hurricane" with Paul Madeira Mertz, "You're Breakin' Me Down" with Glenn Miller, "Five Pennies", "Sugar" with Jack Yellen, Milton Ager, and Frank Crum, "Bug-A-Boo", "The Parade of the 'Pennies'", "The King Kong", "Trumpet Sobs", "Get Cannibal", "Junk Man's Blues", "Delta Roll", "Corky", "Bugler's Lament", "Nervous Charlie Stomp", "Last Dollar", "That's No Bargain", and "Blues at Midnight".